Beyond Barnard

 Referrals

-Because the clinic offers only short-term treatment, all students requiring long-term psychotherapy will be assisted in finding a therapist in the city.
-All students on psychiatric medication will also be referred out to psychiatrists in the area.
+Because the clinic offers only short-term treatment, all students requiring long-term care will be assisted in finding a therapist or psychiatrist in the city.

 Mental Health Insurance

-All registered Barnard students are required to have health insurance which includes mental health benefits for in-patient and out-patient treatment.
+All registered Barnard students are required to have health insurance which includes mental health benefits for in-patient and out-patient treatment in New York State.
 The student insurance may be waived if the family policy meets these requirements.

 Health Education and Promotion